 In contrast, choose hats that have large front brims or heavy decorations up front to balance out your facial features.
-Pictured left: An fold up or rolled front brim hat diminishes large facial features.
+Pictured top: An ideal fold up front brim hat diminishes large facial features.

 Dark Hair- Choose a hat with a rolled brim or very small straight brim to expose your face.